-I’m a huge advocate of WordPress, but WooCommerce has lagged behind true platforms like BigCommerce, Shopify, and Magento.
+I’m a huge advocate of WordPress, but WooCommerce has lagged behind true platforms like BigCommerce, Shopify, and Adobe Commerce.
 Up until recently, it felt clunky for ecommerce sites, but they have come a long way.

 WordPress is King when it comes to content and SEO.
 I’ve moved my site from Woo to Shopify and back to Woo for SEO purposes.
 And now there’s enough sales oomph to make it a viable platform.

 Best single platform to run both an ecommerce and an affiliate site under one roof.
 But the true ecommerce platforms like BigCommerce and Shopify sell better, but not by much.
 However, choosing it is all about your needs because no platform is fool-proof for every business.
 Hopefully, after you read my WooCommerce review, you can decide easily.

 - WordPress is the best platform for SEO

 - Have to deal with blame game for troubleshooting

 - You need extensions for simple stuff

 How WooCommerce Platform Compares To Other Popular Platforms